TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 ## What It Does

 Battery Sentinel counts the batteries at or below a threshold and lists each one, with its percentage, area, and battery type if available, in a `devices` attribute.
-The state is the count; the detail is in the attributes.
+The state is the count; the detail is in the attribute.

 - **Percentage and binary, both handled.** A device counts as low when its battery percentage is at or below the threshold, or when a binary battery sensor reads `on`.
 - **Hysteresis so it does not flap.** A flagged device usually stays low.
 But it can fluctuate slightly as a load is removed when the device goes to sleep.